glue-viz/glue-solar/docs/dev-docs-for-loader-customization.rst

 an alternative of the existing 2D image viewer that presents your data in a manner you like; e.g. color-coding the lines or data points.

-While these two options serve different needs, the former is often needed to load your pre-processed data, as `glue` already has the functionality to display the typical FITS file (with extensions ``.fits``, ``.fit``, or ``.ft``), such as the existing basic 2D image viewer and 1D profile viewer (useful for viewing 1D spectra).
+While these two options serve different needs, the former is often needed to load your post-processed data, as `glue` already has the functionality to display the typical FITS file (with extensions ``.fits``, ``.fit``, or ``.ft``), such as the existing basic 2D image viewer and 1D profile viewer (useful for viewing 1D spectra).
 Hence in this guide, we walk through how to construct such a custom data loader for your solar physics use cases.